KordelFranceTech/Diffusion-Graph-Olfaction-Models/README.md

 However, current methods often suffer from ambiguities, particularly when robots misattribute odours to incorrect objects due to limitations in olfactory datasets and sensor resolutions.
 To address challenges in olfactory navigation, we introduce a novel machine learning method using diffusion-based molecular gen- eration that can be used by itself or with automated olfactory dataset construction pipelines.
+Our models, diffusion-based equivariant graph neural networks (`DEGNN` for short), leverage the state of the art in molecular generation and aroma mapping.
 This generative process of our diffusion model expands the chemical space beyond the limitations of both current olfactory datasets and training methods, enabling the identification of potential odourant molecules not previously documented.
 The generated molecules can then be more accurately validated using advanced olfactory sensors, enabling